 I meant to do this refashion tutorial back in July, I really did.
 But I got part way in and the sleeves weren’t working and it was just time to set it aside before I trashed it.
 I’m glad I did, because I really like the way it turned out.

 The original item was a clearance XXL dress.
-I liked the lace and the exposed zipper in the back, but as you can see just from looking at it on Molly, it was a sack.
+I liked the lace and the exposed zipper in the back, but as you can see just from looking at it on Molly, it was a sack on my frame.
 I originally wanted to keep it as a dress in my size, but that’s where I ran into issues and put it aside.
 When I picked it back up this month I decided to go sleeveless, and I do like it.

 So I started by cutting the dress apart on the seams, discarding the elastic that was originally in the waist.